theundebruijn/theundebruijn.com/README.md

 _Some things that you might find interesting here:_

 - If supported, it leverages the [P3 color space](_src/_pages/home/_components/feathers/Feathers.ts#L222).
-I feel modern web projects should all be targetting this as mobile support is near universal, and laptops/desktops are rapidly catching up.
+I feel modern web projects should all be targeting this as mobile support is near universal, and laptops/desktops are rapidly catching up.
 All assets are "mastered" in this color space as opposed to sRGB.

 - As explained further on in this document, [ktx texture compression](_src/_pages/home/_components/feathers/Feathers.ts#L272) is used, in addition to (Google's) [Draco mesh compression](_src/_pages/home/_components/feathers/Feathers.ts#L278).
 Specific loaders make sure these assets load correctly, without blocking the browser's main thread.